Student Disciplinary Regulations (Code of Conduct)

 - A specific date by which the student or student/campus organization must schedule an appointment and review the evidence contained in the student's disciplinary file; and

 - A description of the hearing options available to the student or student/campus organization.
-The options include a hearing before the SCHB under section 5.7.1, waiving an SCHB hearing and requesting an administrative hearing before the OSC under section 5.7.1, or electing an administrative hearing under the Iowa Administrative Procedure Act (APA) pursuant to section 5.7.12.
+The options include a hearing before the SCHB under section 5.7.1, waiving an SCHB hearing and requesting an administrative hearing before the OSC under section 5.7.1.

 5.3.2 Formal Complaint in Level 2 Cases